Khloe Kardashian Slammed By Jameela Jamil Over ‘Flat Tummy’

 “It’s incredibly awful that this industry bullied you until you became this fixated on your appearance.
 That’s the media’s fault.
 But now please don’t put that back into the world, and hurt other girls the way you have been hurt.
 You’re a smart woman.
 Be smarter than this.”

 This is not the first time that Jameela has ripped into Khloe for seemingly encouraging disordered eating.
-In January, the actress went in on Khloe after the KUWTK star posted an Instagram story saying that the two things girls want out of this world are to lose weight and eat.
+In January, the actress went in on Khloe after the KUWTK star posted an Instagram Story, saying that the two things girls want out of this world are to lose weight and eat.

 This makes me sad.
 I hope my daughter grows up wanting more than this.
 I want more than this.
 Sending love to this poor woman.
 This industry did this to her.
 The media did it to her.
 They fat shamed her into a prison of self critique.
 Dear girls, WANT MORE THAN THIS. ❤️ pic.twitter.com/RFkb0GzxZY